kipe-io/kipes-sdk/README.md

 ### Building Stream Topologies

-Specify the input `KStream` and its corresponding `Serdes`, and pass them into the `from()` method:
+To begin, specify the input `KStream` and its corresponding `Serdes`.
+Pass them into the `from()` method:

 ```java
 KStream<String, Integer> inputStream = streamsBuilder.stream("inputTopic");
 kipesBuilder.from(inputStream, Serdes.String(), Serdes.Integer());
 ```

-Chain various operations on the KipesBuilder instance to build your desired stream topology:
+Next, chain various operations on the KipesBuilder instance to construct your desired stream topology:

 ```java
 kipesBuilder